sixeyed/going-async/README.md

 + v1.1 & v1.2 - parallel processing in a single host
 + v2.0 - parallel processing across many hosts

+All versions use SQL Server (configs expect a local, un-named instance).

-For the distributed version, the solution uses MSMQ for the message queues so this is for Windows only.
+For the distributed version, the solution uses MSMQ for the message queues.

+So this is for Windows only.

 ## Usage

 *setup.cmd* to create the queues & input directories.

-Build the solution, then *run-app-v1.x.cmd* to generate some input files and process them.
+Build the solution, and publish the database project, then *run-app-v1.x.cmd* to generate some input files and process them.

 *teardown.cmd* to remove the queues and the input directory.